 Operating Expense Exclusions; Controllable Operating Expense Cap.
 The items on Base Rent and Operating Expense Exclusions, Addendum 1 are excluded from Operating Expenses.
 To the extent an Operating Expense will be incurred that relates solely to the Premises, is not covered under an existing contract, and is estimated to exceed $100,000, Landlord shall obtain at least two (2) bids, and provide copies upon Tenant’s request (except in an emergency, when no bidding is required).
 Landlord will not collect more from Tenant than Tenant’s Proportionate Share of Operating Expenses actually paid.
-Tenant will not pay (i) Operating Expenses in the calendar year in which the Commencement Date occurs (and the immediately following calendar year if the first calendar year of the Lease Term is less than ninety (90) days) to the extent Tenant’s Proportionate Share of Operating Expenses for such year(s) exceed(s) (on an annualized basis) one hundred three percent (103%) of the estimated amounts set forth in Initial Annual Estimated Operating Expense Payments, or (ii) Controllable Operating Expenses in any subsequent year to the extent Tenant’s Proportionate Share of Controllable Operating Expenses for such year exceeds one hundred three percent (103%) of the Controllable Operating Expenses payable by Tenant for the immediately preceding year (the “Cap”).
+Tenant will not pay Controllable Operating Expenses in any year to the extent Tenant’s Proportionate Share of Controllable Operating Expenses for such year exceeds one hundred five percent (105%) of the Controllable Operating Expenses payable by Tenant for the immediately preceding year (the “Cap”).
 If Controllable Operating Expenses in any calendar year exceed the Cap (the “Excess Operating Expenses”), then Landlord may bill such Excess Operating Expenses to Tenant up to any unused amounts under the Cap from each of the preceding three (3) calendar years in the Lease Term and/or include such Excess Operating Expenses as Operating Expenses in each of the three (3) subsequent calendar years in the Lease Term, as long as in any such calendar year, Controllable Operating Expenses, including the Excess Operating Expenses, are below the Cap.
 In order to bill any Excess Operating Expenses to Tenant, Landlord will (x) show a calculation of the Excess Operating Expenses in the statement of Operating Expenses for the year in which the expenses are incurred (and Tenant may inspect and audit Landlord’s books and records relating to such amounts); and (y) show any Excess Operating Expenses on the statement of Operating Expenses for the calendar year being charged and any remaining accrued but unbilled Excess Operating Expenses available to be billed in subsequent calendar years.
 “Controllable Operating Expenses” means all Operating Expenses, except for Taxes, utility costs, snow removal costs, insurance premiums, costs of capital repairs and replacements, and the property management fee.
-Controllable Operating Expenses for any given year will be determined on an aggregate, non-cumulative, and non-compounded basis.
+Controllable Operating Expenses for any given year will be determined on an aggregate, non-cumulative basis.
+The Controllable Operating Expenses may increase to 105% of the prior year’s Operating expenses.